scarletceballos/scarletceballos/README.md

 ### About Me
 Welcome to my profile!
-I am a Computer Science Student learning Java and Python.
-All of my school projects will be shared here.
+I am a junior majoring in Computer Science at New Jersey Institute of Technology.
+Here will be all my school/hackathon projects that I will put public.